Saleh rejoins Jets after clearing COVID-19 protocols

 Also:

-—Indianapolis activated standout guard Quenton Nelson, fellow guard Mark Glowinski, defensive end Kemoko Turay and cornerback Rock Ya-Sin from the COVID-19 list.
-The team also activated tight end Farrod Green from the practice squad list and placed quarterback James Morgan and tight end Eli Wolf on the that list.
+— Indianapolis activated standout guard Quenton Nelson, fellow guard Mark Glowinski, defensive end Kemoko Turay and cornerback Rock Ya-Sin from the COVID-19 list.
+The team also activated tight end Farrod Green from the practice squad list and placed quarterback James Morgan and tight end Eli Wolf on that list.

+— The Denver Broncos placed safety Caden Sterns, offensive tackle Calvin Anderson, wide receiver Tyrie Cleveland and wide receiver Tim Patrick on reserve/COVID-19 list.
+Coach Vic Fangio says with new NFL protocols, he’s expecting to get defensive lineman Mike Purcell back from the virus list for Sunday’s game at the Los Angeles Chargers.

+— Titans left tackle Taylor Lewan was activated off the reserve/COVID-19 list.
+That leaves two offensive lineman, and only one starter right guard Nate Davis on the list and nine total from active roster.

 More AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL